mist64/cbmbus_doc/3 Commodore DOS.md

 --->

-[^1]: This is a limitation of the layer 2 protocol: It is impossible to send a 0-byte stream of bytes.
+[^1]: This is a limitation of the layer 2 protocol: It is impossible for a device to send a 0-byte stream of bytes.

 [^2]: Most devices only have a single drive, so in practice, drive numbers are rarely specified.